sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/185_MongoDB_Compass.md

 ## Setup
-Install it, and connect to cluster we created on the cloud.
+Install it, and connect to the cluster we created on the cloud.
 Do more config if needed.

 ## Going forward